vi/websocat/doc.md

         --jsonrpc                               Format messages you type as JSON RPC 2.0 method calls.
 First word becomes method name, the rest becomes parameters, possibly automatically wrapped in [].
-        --linemode-strip-newlines               [A] Don't include trailing \n or \r\n coming from streams in WebSocket messages
+        --just-generate-key                     [A] Just a Sec-WebSocket-Key value without running main Websocat --linemode-strip-newlines               [A] Don't include trailing \n or \r\n coming from streams in WebSocket messages
-    -0, --null-terminated                       Use \0 instead of \n for linemode --no-line                               [A] Don't automatically insert line-to-message transformation --no-fixups                             [A] Don't perform automatic command-line fixups.
+    -0, --null-terminated                       Use \0 instead of \n for linemode --no-line                               [A] Don't automatically insert line-to-message transformation --no-exist-on-zeromsg                   [A] Don't exit when encountered a zero message.
+Zero messages are used internally in Websocat, so it may fail to close connection at all.
+        --no-fixups                             [A] Don't perform automatic command-line fixups.
 May destabilize websocat operation.
 Use --dump-spec without --no-fixups to discover what is being inserted automatically and read the full manual about Websocat